 As a part of AJC’s global diplomatic outreach, AJC New Jersey has been assigned several countries to cultivate and engage diplomatically--Greece, India, Slovakia, Panama, Costa Rica, Albania, Malaysia and Nepal.
 We have created a core of trained diplomatic volunteers to build relationships with UN ambassadors and consuls general in New York who represent these countries.
 Our volunteers meet with these representatives formally, attend social functions and correspond regularly between meetings.
 In building these relationships we are able to alert our diplomatic counterparts to issues that are important to AJC, urge them to take actions and work together on issues of mutual concern.

 Twice a year our volunteers participate in AJC's National diplomatic efforts including the Diplomatic Marathon at the United Nations in the fall and the Global Forum in Washington, D.C. in the spring.

 We offer regular training sessions throughout the year for those interested in learning and practicing the art of diplomacy on behalf of AJC.

-If you are interested in getting involved in our Diplomatic Outreach efforts please contact John Rosen at firstname.lastname@example.org
+If you are interested in getting involved in our Diplomatic Outreach efforts please contact the AJC NJ office at firstname.lastname@example.org.